Neural Active Learning on Heteroskedastic Distributions: Method

 Even though the LHD method is able to filter out the noisy examples, it can still struggle to differentiate between the \emph{simple-clean} examples - examples from the original/clean data that are very easy to classify, and the \emph{difficult-clean} examples - examples from the original/clean data that are challenging for the model to classify.

 When we add the fine-tuning method on top of LHD, the average $||\mathbf{lh}||_2$ for the \emph{difficult-clean} examples becomes much higher than the $||\mathbf{lh}||_2$ for \emph{simple-clean} examples.
-This can be seen from Figure \ref{fig:lh-diff}\subref{fig:w-ft}.
+This can be seen from Figure~\ref{fig:w-ft} in the Appendix.

 Essentially, the fine-tuning method trains on the examples that the model is confident in, which are mostly the \emph{simple-clean} examples.
 Therefore, the model will converge quickly to an optimal solution for the \emph{simple-clean} examples, undergoing little change later in training.
 On the other hand, since the model is not fine-tuned on the \emph{difficult-clean} examples, it takes a longer time to learn the correct solution, converging slowly to an optimal solution and undergoing changes throughout the training.